pandastrike/fairmont/README.md

 # Fairmont

-A collection of useful CoffeeScript/JavaScript functions.
-These include functions to help with functional programming, arrays, objects, and more.
+A collection of useful JavaScript functions to support a functional style of programming that takes advantage of ES6 features like iterators, generators, and promises.
 Fairmont is inspired by [Underscore][100], [EssentialJS][110], and [prelude.coffee][120].

 [100]:http://underscorejs.org/
 [110]:https://github.com/elclanrs/essential.js